EchoMAV/EchoTherm-Daemon/README.md

 ```

 > [!NOTE]
-> If you run `echothermd` without `--daemon` and terminate the program with `Ctrl+C`, then you should run `echotermd --kill` afterwards to clean up the `/tmp/echothermd.lock` file
+> If you run `echothermd` without `--daemon` and terminate the program with `Ctrl+C`, then you should run `echotermd --kill` afterwards to clean up the `/tmp/echothermd.lock` file.
-echothermd --kill will indicate the status of any background processes found and terminated
+Using echothermd --kill will indicate the status of any background processes found and termination status.
+The kill option will wait upto 15 seconds (typically < 2) for the connection to close before terminating process by brut force.

 ## EchoTherm App
 current version 1.1.0